-10.3 UTA ON-TRACK SAFETY MATRIX
+10.4 UTA ON-TRACK SAFETY MATRIX

 UTA's on-track safety matrix is developed to assist roadway workers in their evaluation of the type of on-track safety being provided at the working limits.
 On-track safety will be provided from the category of controlled track and non-controlled track for the freight spurs (see section 4 ON-TRACK SAFETY PROCEDURES) from this matrix.
-On track safety for the joint use track on FrontRunner from Ogden to Pleasant View will be provided under the UPRR Roadway Worker Protection Program (See section 4.5 INDIVIDUAL TRAIN DETECTION).
 The RWIC or the Lone Worker will determine which method of on-track safety will be used.
 After selecting the method, the RWIC will brief each work group and each Lone Worker and establish the working limits and time limits for the work group.